Alisha-lal/doclens-document-intelligence/README.md

 Standalone images are processed using Tesseract OCR.

-For scanned PDFs, only pages that require OCR are rendered and processed rather than unnecessarily OCR-ing every page.
+For scanned PDFs, only pages that require OCR are rendered and processed instead of unnecessarily OCR-ing every page.

 The extraction method is reported as: